ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Disabling Victim Tag

 An attacker might intentionally disable a victim's tag as a form of harassment.
 This could be done with physical access to the tag, using a victim's own device to disable the tag, or with remote access to disable the tag via the crowdsourced network.
-The impact of this attack is medium.
+The impact of this attack is medium as it is a nuisance but most likely does not involve a security threat, unless the tag is being used to track a valuable item or child.
 The likelihood is medium, as executing the attack requires access to the victim’s tag, device, or account, which involves a moderate level of access or effort.
 The risk level is therefore medium.
 Physical disablement of a tag cannot be mitigated, but other forms of disablement may be mitigated by notifying users that a change has been made on their account, similar to suspicious login notifications.

 ### Multi-Tag Correlation Attack